A golden-brown gipfeli resting on a plate beside a French croissant, showcasing their differences in texture and shape.

 Shaping and Baking Your Gipfeli

 After you’ve completed the folding process, roll the dough into another large rectangle and cut it into triangles for shaping your gipfeli.
 Don’t forget to add your filling of choice at the wide end before rolling it towards the point.
 Once shaped, place your gipfeli on a baking sheet lined with parchment paper and let them rise for another 30 minutes.
 Preheat your oven to 400°F (200°C) and brush the tops with an egg wash for that perfect finish.
 Bake for about 15-20 minutes, or until they’re golden brown and flaky.
-Your kitchen will smell heavenly, and there’s nothing like the satisfaction of enjoying freshly baked gipfeli at home!
+Your kitchen will smell heavenly, and there’s nothing like the satisfaction of enjoying freshly baked Gipfeli recipe at home!

-What Are the Best Fillings for Gipfeli?
+What Are the Best Fillings for Gipfeli recipe?

 Traditional Fillings: Almonds and Chocolate

-When it comes to filling your gipfeli, traditional options like almond paste and chocolate are always a hit.
+When it comes to filling your Gipfeli recipe, traditional options like almond paste and chocolate are always a hit.
 Almond gipfeli, or mandelgipfel, is particularly popular in Switzerland.
 The nutty flavor of the almond paste complements the light sweetness of the pastry perfectly.
 On the other hand, if you’re a chocolate lover, you can’t go wrong with a rich filling of chocolate or even pain au chocolat-inspired gipfeli.
 Both options are delicious and sure to impress anyone who gets a taste!

 Creative Variations: Nussgipfel and Mandelgipfel